Oceanside Unified School District

-Oceanside Unified School District is a public school district serving the city of Oceanside in San Diego County, California, United States.
-The district's vision is that "all students graduate college and career ready, prepared to be responsible global citizens and ambitious future leaders."

-There are 23 schools in the district, including 16 K-5 schools, 4 middle schools, 2 comprehensive high schools, and 1 alternative high school.
+Oceanside Unified School District is a public school district based in Oceanside in San Diego County, California.
+There are 22 schools in the district, including 11 TK-5 schools, 4 middle schools, 2 comprehensive high schools, 1 alternative high school, 3 TK-8 schools on the military base, and 1 adult program.
 These include Oceanside High School and El Camino High School.

-Since 2014, Dr. Duane Coleman has been the Superintendent of Schools.
-Dr. Coleman founded the Oceanside Promise, a cross-sector community organization dedicated to preparing students for college, career, and life from birth.
+Dr. Julie Vitale has been the superintendent since 2018.
+In 2021, she was recognized for her work in increasing equity across schools in the district by the San Diego County Office of Education.

+OUSD includes most of Oceanside as well as the Camp Pendleton South census-designated place and a section of the Camp Pendleton Mainside CDP.
+Some portions of Marine Corps Base Camp Pendleton are in this school district.

 Demographics

 Of the 18,899 students, the majority of the students attending the district are Hispanic (58.02%), and the demographic makeup of the District is 24.17% White, 5.47% African American, and 12.34% Other.
 Approximately 18% of the students are English Language Learners.
 Approximately 57% of the students in the district qualify for free and reduced lunch.